Neurophysiology Lab Outline

 The resulting neuroinflammatory response in the brain tissues of these mice after the induced stroke varies by individual, but common damage includes necrotic lesions in the cortex and subcortex, as well as lesions in the motor cortex of the hemisphere of the brain that experienced the stroke.
 It is suspected that the lesions are caused by microglial activation, which triggers a protective response when the neurons are damaged.
 Importantly, this MCAo procedure induces a stroke in just one hemisphere of the mouse brain, which allows the researcher to consider the two hemispheres of the mouse as paired data (one side of the brain can be considered a control group data point, and the other a treatment group data point).

 The slides we will be working with today come from the doctoral research of Dr. Katie Moisse, a Life Sciences Program professor.
-The mouse brains have been sectioned into 5μm thick coronal sections (recall back to the different anatomical planes) and stained with an H&E staining protocol, just like what you tried out in the histology staining lab.
+The mouse brains have been sectioned into 5μm thick coronal sections (recall back to the different anatomical planes) and stained with an H&E staining protocol (which you will get to perform during the histology staining lab!).
 These mice received the MCAo intervention described above, and the slide you will work with contains two slices of brain (not every slide is from the same region of the brain, some are more anterior and some more posterior) as well as eight slices of spinal cord.
 We will be using the brain sections today, but the spinal cord sections are there for if you are interested in exploring what those pieces of tissue look like at the end of the session.

 Safety Precautions